tamilselvanarjun/auto-ed/paper.md

 web application based on this software.

 ## Auto-eD Visualization Software
-The code available in the modules `ADnum.py`, `ADmath.py`, and `ADgraph.py` allows a user to perform automatic differentiation while visualizing the underlying graphs and computations.
+The `Auto-eD` package can be accessed using two different methods.
+For students more familiar with Python and coding, the code available in the modules `ADnum.py`, `ADmath.py`, and `ADgraph.py` allows a user to perform automatic differentiation while visualizing the underlying graphs and computations.
 These modules provide the functionality to visualize the graphs underlying forward and reverse mode as well as dynamically visualize the traceback of reverse mode through the graph.
+Each of these scripts can be run from the command line.
+The resulting graphs and tables can be resized for enhanced interactivity.

-For ease of instructional use for students less familiar with Python and coding, this resource is available as a [web application](https://autoed.herokuapp.com).
-Alternatively, the code can be downloaded from Github and run locally by cloning the repo and launching `ADapp.py` CHECK FINAL NAMES.
+For ease of instructional use for students less familiar with Python and coding, `Auto-eD` is available as a [web application](https://autoed.herokuapp.com).
+If the web application is slow to load, it can alternative be run locally by downloading the code from Github and launching `ADapp.py` from the command line.
+To make sure this final option is still accessible to students with limiting coding experience, the code documentation provides detailed steps on how to launch locally.
+CHECK FINAL NAMES.

 For more advanced users and developers interested in further modifications of the package, the Github repository can also be cloned.
 Full details for use of the package outside of the web app are available in the Developer Documentation Jupyter